 The weirdest thing we tried was an alternative masseuse.
 It was exactly one appointment and it was so awkwardly horrible I was both in tears and laughing by the time we got in the car afterwards.
 The lady was German, I believe, and she did a "gland" massage, which basically consisted of her having me undress and then poking at my tonsils and other random glands on my body.
 While she poked, she went on and on about the evils of American life and how if I wanted to be cured, I needed to stop consuming any kind of milk product and instead go out in the woods at night in the snow and chop wood.

-In summary, it's important that you take control of your own medical health, just the same way you need to take control of your mental health through counseling.
+In summary, because of my own experiences, I'm a pretty big fan of traditional medicine.
+Additionally, whatever your situation, it's important that you take control of your own physical health, the same way you need to take control of your mental health through counseling and other appropriate treatments.
 Trust what feels right for you, do your research, and be smart.
 People have different results.
 This is just my experience.

 Now, of course, teens are going to have less control than adults, but you can still do your homework.
 Communicate to those who do have the power, parents, doctors, etc., about what you need and what you'd like to try.
 It'll help you so much to have that kind of involvement, for now and for the future.
 Stand up for yourself, all right?
 You deserve it.
 It might not pan out at first, but at least you'll have establish that pattern for the future.